diyscif/diyscif/scif-thesis.md

     example module that achieves these specifications measurably.

-    Note, this paper is limited in scope to constructive and technical measures and does not focus on IT or organisational security measures, like encryption, security-related review/monitoring of employees, and
+    Note, this paper is limited in scope to constructive and technical measures and does not focus on IT or organizational security measures, like encryption, security-related review/monitoring of employees, and
     classification levels.
-It also does not dwell on specific countries bureaucratic protocols, but instead aims to present a unified picture of the global state of the art.
+It also does not dwell on specific countries bureaucratic protocols, but instead aims to present a unified picture of the global state of the art and an outlook on future improvements.

-author: "diyscif"
-title: 'SCIFs - State of the Art and Future Considerations'
 csl: resources/iso690-author-date-en.csl
 ---

 # What is a SCIF?

-Sensitive compartmented information facility (SCIF) is a term used by U.S. military and intelligence organizations to describe secure, enclosed areas designated for handling sensitive, classified information.
+Sensitive Compartmented Information Facility (SCIF) is a term used by U.S. military and intelligence organizations to describe secure, enclosed areas designed for handling sensitive, classified information.
 They come in many different shapes and sizes, each designed for a specific mission demand.
-They can be installed permanently in buildings, designed as mobile units, set up temporarily, and even built aboard aircraft and naval vessels.
-What unites these different variants is the common goal of creating a designated space with rigorous security practices that thwarts all relevant passive outside observers and active attackers.
+They can be installed permanently in buildings, aboard aircraft or naval vessels, designed as mobile units or set up temporarily.
+What unites all SCIF variants is the common goal of creating a designated space with rigorous security practices that thwarts all relevant passive outside observers and active attackers.

 SCIFs are by no means exclusive to U.S. government institutions.
-They are used internationally by a wide variety of actors, from other governments to international organizations to corporations and NGOs.
-The term has become the most commonly used and will also be used in this paper to refer to structures specifically built to protect information processed inside them.
+They are used internationally by a wide range of actors, from other governments to international organizations to corporations and NGOs.
+The term SCIF has become the most commonly used and will also be used in this paper to refer to structures specifically built to protect information processed/discussed inside them.

 Most countries keep their specifications for these secure facilities secret.
 The United States, however, have published comprehensive information on their engineering practices under Intelligence Community Directive (ICD) 705 "Sensitive Compartmented Information Facilities" and its associated technical specifications.
-In this paper, ICD 705 will be supplemented by private contractors' informational material, documents released under the Freedom of Information Act (FOIA), leaked documents, and scientific literature to create a comprehensive picture of the current state of the art and give an outlook on future improvements.
+ICD 705 will serve as a basis for this paper.
+It will be supplemented by private contractors' informational material, documents released under the Freedom of Information Act (FOIA), leaked documents, and scientific literature to create a comprehensive picture of the current state of the art and an outlook on future improvements.

 # Information Security - Ideal State and Practical Tradeoffs